coderasha/Rust-Programming-Practice/README.md

 }
  ** Match Operator in RUST
 **
-Its like the RUST equivalent of a switch statement.its a conditional operator where u can do different things
+Its like the RUST equivalent of a switch statement.its a conditional operator where u can do different things based on the value of a variable or an expression.

+   fn main()